The Wayside Mission is to help every man, woman and child in Greater Austin find the Way to God through faith in Jesus Christ.

 Our short-term vision is to launch Wayside Communities Church in NW Austin.
-Our plan is to begin public worship services on September 25, 2016, in NW Austin.
-Even though we'll be meeting in NW Austin, we hope to draw people in from all over Greater Austin, and will encourage the formation of Wayside Groups that focus on neighborhoods outside of NW Austin.
+Even though we meet in NW Austin, we hope to draw people in from all over Greater Austin, and will encourage the formation of Wayside Groups that focus on neighborhoods outside of NW Austin.
 These Groups could potentially become “seedbeds” for new Wayside Communities in different parts of the city.
 Furthermore, we'll begin actively developing leaders from the outset in order to have a spiritually healthy congregation and a sufficient pool of leaders to launch new Wayside Communities and Groups down the road.

 LONG-TERM VISION – Establish Thirty-One Communities